Emergency Information

 • Give your child acetaminophen or ibuprofen to alleviate pain and discomfort.
 Repeat these steps as needed.

 HOW DO I TREAT A TOOTHACHE?
 Have your child rinse with warm salt water to soothe the ache.
 If you notice any swelling, apply a cold compress directly to the affected area.
 Give your child acetaminophen or ibuprofen for any pain or discomfort.
 Even if the pain subsides, visit us as soon as possible to rule out any problems.
 WHAT SHOULD I DO IF I SUSPECT A BROKEN JAW?
 If you know or suspect your child has sustained a broken jaw, use a cold compress to reduce swelling.
 Call our emergency number and/or head to the hospital immediately.
 In many cases a broken jaw is the result of a blow to the head.
 Severe blows to the head can be dangerous and even life-threatening.
 HOW CAN I PREVENT INJURY?
 You can help your child avoid dental emergencies.
 Child-proof your house to avoid falls.
 Don’t let your child chew on ice, popcorn kernels, or other hard foods.
 Always use car seats for young children and require seatbelts for older children.
 And if your child plays contact sports, have him or her wear a mouthguard.
 Ask us about creating a custom-fitted mouthguard for your child.
-Finally, prevent toothaches with regular brushing, flossing, and visits to our office.
+Finally, prevent toothaches with regular brushing, flossing, and visits to our office, please call 515-800-4071 to schedule an appointment today.

 Related News